vmware-archive/vmware-scap-edit/CONTRIBUTING.md

 ### Staying In Sync With Upstream

-When your branch gets out of sync with the vmware/master branch, use the following to update:
+When your branch gets out of sync with the vmware/vmware-scap-edit master branch, use the following to update:

 ``` shell
 git checkout my-new-feature